 As a keyboard composer and virtuoso, he left us more than 220 pieces, published in four Livres (books), respectively published in 1713, 1717, 1722 and 1730.
 Alongside these, his treatise L’art de toucher le clavecin (The Art of Harpsichord Playing) includes 8 example Préludes and an Allemande, written to illustrate and embody the principles taught.

 Each of the Livres includes numerous Suites of pieces, which Couperin called ordres.
-Like Bach’s well-known Suites and Partitas, these ordres comprised numerous dance movements; unlike Bach’s works however, and unlike Couperin’s French predecessors, the pieces mostly have descriptive titles rather than generic dance assignations.
+Like Bach’s well-known Suites and Partitas, these ordres comprised numerous short movements; unlike Bach’s works however, and unlike Couperin’s French predecessors, the pieces mostly have descriptive titles rather than generic dance assignations.

 The Second Livre contains seven complete ordres, with a total of 62 individual pieces, including some of his better known titles such as L’Atalante, Les Charmes and Les Barricades Mistérieuses.